Cezar Bolliac

 Cezar or Cesar Bolliac, also known as Boliac, Boliacu, Boliak and Boleac (transitional Cyrillic: ЧeсарȢ БoliaкȢ; 23 or 25 March 1813 – 25 February 1881), was a Wallachian and Romanian writer, scholar, and political figure.
-Born to non-Romanian parents, he joined the local aristocracy, or boyardom, by adoption into the Pereț family.
-He was briefly a cadet in the Wallachian military forces, but resented the Russian Empire, which had brought Wallachia into its sphere of influence; he took up writing and publishing, and for a while edited a literary magazine called Curiosul—bridging neoclassicism and romanticism.
-Like other Romanian liberals and Freemasons, Bolliac fought the Russian constitutional arrangement, or Regulamentul Organic, seeing it as a remnant of feudalism.
-He was therefore caught up in the anti-Russian conspiracy of 1840, and was detained on orders from Prince Alexandru II Ghica.
-He was ultimately released through the intervention of other Ghica family members, who remained his friends and protectors.
+Although born to non-Romanian parents, he joined the local aristocracy, or boyardom, through adoption into the Pereț family.
+He was briefly a cadet in the Wallachian military forces, but harbored resentment toward the Russian Empire, which had brought Wallachia into its sphere of influence.
+Abandoning a military career, he took up writing and publishing and, for a time, edited a literary magazine called Curiosul, which bridged neoclassicism and romanticism.
+Like other Romanian liberals and Freemasons, Bolliac opposed the Russian constitutional arrangement known as the Regulamentul Organic, viewing it as a remnant of feudalism.
+He was therefore implicated in the anti-Russian conspiracy of 1840 and was detained on orders from Prince Alexandru II Ghica.
+He was ultimately released through the intervention of other members of the Ghica family, who remained his friends and protectors.